-Like every red-blooded patriotic American, I covet three things in life: barbeque, backyards, and booze—or in my case as someone who doesn’t drink—root beer.
+Like every red-blooded patriotic American, I covet three things in life: barbeque, backyards and root beer (I don’t drink).

-Unless you move out to the inaka (countryside), owning a large private garden for cookouts and the occasional Slip ‘N Slide party in Japan is a pipe dream.
+Unless you move out to the inaka (countryside), owning a large private garden for cookouts and the occasional Slip ‘N Slide party in Japan isn’t happening.
 That doesn’t mean you have to give up on authentic American-style barbecue, though.
 There are more than a few great BBQ restaurants around Japan.

 Is it real American BBQ, though?

 I’m talking about real American BBQ.
-It feels like every time someone invites me to a “BBQ” in this country, I’m actually going to a grill out, i.e., yakiniku outdoors.
-Yes.
-I am a BBQ snob.
-If you hand me a shishkabob and call it BBQ, we’re having words.
+It feels like every time someone invites me to a “BBQ” in this country, I’m actually going to a grill out (i.e., yakiniku outdoors).
+Don’t hand me a shishkabob and call it BBQ, Kenji!

 Call it semantics, but American BBQ has a distinct smoky taste.
 All good chefs have a particular method of cooking their meat, and you can’t forget the sauce.
 While not a necessity, it’s hard for me to imagine a BBQ place without having its own special homemade BBQ sauce.